fabric/fabric/sites/www/faq.rst

 Frequently Asked/Answered Questions (FAQ)
 =========================================

 ..
-FIXME: update link to usage docs
+TODO: update link to usage docs
 ..
-FIXME: general pass for new API links
+TODO: general pass for new API links

 These are some of the most commonly encountered problems or frequently asked questions which we receive from users.
 They aren't intended as a substitute for